- Professor of Photonics (Electronic and Nanoscale Engineering)

 R618 Level 6

 Robert Hadfield joined the University of Glasgow as Professor of Photonics in January 2013.
 He completed his PhD at the University of Cambridge, UK in 2003.
 He was a postdoctoral guest researcher at the US National Institute of Standards and Technology in Boulder, Colorado from 2003 to 2006.
 He returned to the UK in 2007 as a Royal Society University Research Fellow at Heriot-Watt University and was promoted to Reader in Physics in 2009.
-He was elected a Fellow of the Institute of Physics in 2010 and he was awarded the 2012 J&E Hall Gold Medal of the Institute of Refrigeration.
-He is a Senior Member of IEEE and SPIE.
+He was awarded the 2012 J&E Hall Gold Medal of the Institute of Refrigeration and the 2013 Brian Pippard Prize of the Institute of Physics Superconductivity Group.
+He was elected a Fellow of the Institute of Physics in 2010.
+He is a Senior Member of IEEE and SPIE and a Member of OSA.
 He serves on the editoral boards of the Journals Superconductor Science and Technology (IoP) and Optics Express (OSA).
-He has published over 60 peer-reviewed papers in international Journals, including 6 in Nature Journals.
-His Web of Science Researcher ID is L-8081-2013.

 Royal Society of London

 ‘Ultrafast infrared single-photon detectors’